July 14, 2017

 Home at last: Inspect everything again before entering your home.
 Wipe down baggage outside, and launder your clothing in hot water immediately.

 If by chance you still ended up with bed bugs, don’t panic.
 They are a nuisance, but they are not considered dangerous.
 They can easily be dealt with by a professional pest solutions business.
-Pine State Pest specializes in bed bug detection and remediation services for Maine residents.
-Our bed bug division is ready to go to work for you, and all you have to do is pick up the phone and call Pine State Pest, Maine’s specialists in bed bug control services.
+Pine State Pest Solutions, a locally owned Maine pest control company, specializes in bed bug detection and remediation services.
+With bed bug control services available for the entire state of Maine, our bed bug division is ready to go to work for you.
+All you have to do is pick up the phone and call Pine State, Maine’s specialists in bed bug control services.